 VFN’s upcoming events include webinars, workshops, Sibshops, and support groups.
 If you have a suggestion for a future event, please contact Janice Sabett.

-Alternatives to Guardianship: There are real options!
+* Cancelled and will be rescheduled * Alternatives to Guardianship: There are real options!
 Wednesday, May 31 from 10 – 11 am.
-Register Now.
 Have you been working hard to support your son or daughter to be independent but are worried about keeping them safe?
 Join the Disability Law Project and Green Mountain Self-Advocates to learn about effective strategies to support someone to make health care and financial decisions while maximizing self-determination.
 Also learn about the legal alternatives to private guardianship in Vermont for adults.
 Presenters: Laura A. Gans, Staff Attorney, Disability Law Project, Karen Topper, GMSA Administrative Director, and a self-advocate (TBD)

-Stay tuned for future updates!
-If you would like to host a workshop, please email Janice Sabett.
+If you would like to host a workshop, please email Janice Sabett

 Sibshops are fun events for the siblings of children with special needs.
-Watch this video to learn more.
+Take a look at our Sibshop Frequently Asked Questions and Answers or watch this video to learn more.
 Sibshops meet in the Burlington area.
 For information, questions, or to RSVP, please contact Jamie Rainville or call (802) 876-5315 or 1-800-800-4005, x 243.

 Sibshop Schedule for Children and Youth Ages 6+

 Each Sibshop includes an activity, conversation, and sharing a meal.
 Locations vary depending on the activity.
-Participants should dress comfortably and be ready for action! $5-10 donation per session depending on the activity.
+Participants should dress comfortably and be ready for action! $10 donation per session.
 As always, scholarships are available!
-Activities shown are subject to change.
+Activities are subject to change.